djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

     ![Portal](./assets/images/configure5.png)

-### Create an Azure SQL data warehouse linked service
+### Create an Azure Synapse Analytics linked service

-1. Repeat the same process to add an Azure SQL DW linked service.
+1. Repeat the same process to add an Azure Synapse Analytics linked service.
 In the connections tab, click **New**.
 Select the **Azure SQL Data Warehouse** tile and click continue.

     ![Portal](./assets/images/configure6.png)
 1. In the linked service configuration pane, enter 'SQLDW' as your linked service name.
 Enter in your credentials to allow data factory to connect to your database.
 If you're using SQL authentication, enter in the server name, the database, your user name and password.
 You can verify your connection information is correct by clicking **Test connection**.
 Click **Create** when finished.